Head of the Lab

 Shyn Palihakkara

-Establishing a mpox specific real-time PCR assay for molecular diagnostics
+Establishing an mpox-specific real-time PCR assay for molecular diagnostics

 Supervisor: Prof. Inoka C. Perera